cworst/cworst.github.io/BurnBook/entries/homeworkfor0808.md

 Spontaneous Generation was disproven with Francesco Redi's experiment in 1668.
 He placed three jars of meat in the same place.
 One had no covering on the top, one had a cork on the top, and the last one had a cheese cloth on the top. many people thought that raw meat created maggots.
 With present day research we can conclude that the flys would see the meat and lay eggs on it for their maggots to have food, right?
 So after a few days of the experiment, the uncovered meat had many maggots, the cork covered meat had no maggots, and the cheesecloth covered meat had maggots only on the top because the flys had smelled the meat, but none inside.

 Lots of people thought that the maggots wouldnt appear due to lack of oxygen, so in 1859, a man named Louis Pasteur disproved Spontaneous Generation fully.
-He had a flash with a very tiny opening, enough to let air in, but too small and weirdly shaped for bacteria to get into the liquid, aka chicken broth.
+He had a flask with a very tiny opening, enough to let air in, but too small and weirdly shaped for bacteria to get into the liquid, aka chicken broth.

 ![Markdown logo](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTCLEKJny2tX_Kyz66hxweyk1_aWvlVaRYSPNMLgqlVrxuRE08t:https://www.pasteurbrewing.com/wp-content/uploads/pasteur-experiment-310x165.jpg&s)
 The little dip at the opening would trap the bacteria there so the broth would remain untouched.